The Importance of Learning Endgames - How to Do it Effectively

 This is why it’s essential to soberly assess the situation, regardless of your playing style or preferences!

-The ability to play the endgame is one of the most important qualities of a great chess player.
+The ability to play the endgame is one of the essential qualities of a great chess player.
 And if in a past era, this quality could be more or less neglected, nowadays you’ll get nowhere without knowing how to win endgames.

 Undoubtedly, you must also have some background knowledge.
 For example, if your rating is around 2000, but you don’t know that a Bishop with an edge Pawn, whose square of transformation is different from the color of the Bishop's square, isn’t enough to win, then you have a lot of work to do.